microsoft/playwright/docs/api.md

 ```

 #### event: 'disconnected'
-Emitted when Playwright gets disconnected from the Chromium instance.
+Emitted when Playwright gets disconnected from the browser instance.
 This might happen because of one of the following:
-- Chromium is closed or crashed
+- Browser is closed or crashed
 - The [`browser.disconnect`](#browserdisconnect) method was called

 #### browser.browserContexts()